Tautological relations in moduli spaces of weighted pointed curves: Introduction

 \end{prop}

-To see that the series $\Delta_e$ is well-defined one can use the identity $A(t)B(-t) + A(-t)B(t) + 2 = 0$ \cite{FZP}.
+To see that the series $\Delta_e$ is well-defined one can use the identity $A(t)B(-t) + A(-t)B(t) + 2 = 0$ \cite{Pi12P}.
 The proof of Proposition~\ref{prop:fz} gives an alternative more geometric proof.

-In the case of $\Mbar_{g, n}$ the relations of Proposition~\ref{prop:fz} are a reformulation of the part of Pixton's generalized FZ relations \cite{FZP} with empty partition $\sigma$ and coefficients $a_i$ only valued in $\{0, 1\}$.
+In the case of $\Mbar_{g, n}$ the relations of Proposition~\ref{prop:fz} are a reformulation of the part of Pixton's generalized FZ relations \cite{Pi12P} with empty partition $\sigma$ and coefficients $a_i$ only valued in $\{0, 1\}$.
 The set $S$ corresponds to the set of all $i$ such that $a_i = 1$.

-To obtain a set of relations analogous to Pixton's relations we need to take the closure of the relations of Proposition~\ref{prop:fz} under multiplication with $\psi$ and $\kappa$ classes and push forward under maps forgetting marked points of weight 1.
-See for this also the discussion in Section \ref{sec:final} and \cite[Section~3.5]{3spin}.
+To obtain a set of relations analogous to Pixton's relations we need to take the closure of the relations of Proposition~\ref{prop:fz} under multiplication with $\psi$- and $\kappa$-classes and push-forward under maps forgetting marked points of weight 1.
+See for this also the discussion in Section \ref{sec:final} and \cite[Section~3.5]{PPZ15}.

-In total this gives a proof of \cite[Conjecture~1]{FZP} in Chow.
-We therefore have verified Pixton's remark \cite{FZP} that it should be possible to adapt the stable quotients method to prove that his generalized relations hold.
-In cohomology \cite[Conjecture~1]{FZP} has already been established by a completely different method in \cite{3spin}.
+In total this gives a proof of \cite[Conjecture~1]{Pi12P} in Chow.
+We therefore have verified Pixton's remark \cite{Pi12P} that it should be possible to adapt the stable quotients method to prove that his generalized relations hold.
+In cohomology \cite[Conjecture~1]{Pi12P} has already been established by a completely different method in \cite{PPZ15}.